Opioids. Back Pain. Treatment Options. Chiropractic has a role

 in managing and relieving pain that should not be ignored.

 musculoskeletal pain.
-(1) Family practitioners are the largest
+(1) Family practitioners are the leading

 prescribers of opioids.
 (2) Meanwhile, who takes care of 40% of

 pain patients?
 Chiropractors!
 (1) Your Eugene chiropractor at Rethwill Chiropractic Clinic

 lot of Eugene back pain often exclusive of opioids.

 These statistics are founded

 on a large study of 478,981 recently diagnosed, “opiate-naïve”